 There are numerous opportunities for students to get involved through theater productions, vocal music, and instrumental music.
 Students are able to participate with other students as well as with community members.
 The theater department presents two to three public productions annually.
 The music department features four major performing groups: choir, Encore, pep band, and jazz band.
 Public performances are presented each semester.
-The mission of Beavers on Stage and the performing area as an ambassador group for the college.
+The mission of Beavers on Stage and the performing arts department is to provide a creative outlet for students while serving the Pratt community and surrounding area as an ambassador group for the college.